flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 2.4.2 Model quality report
 --------------------------------------------------------------------------------------------------------------

+The model quality report includes the model’s performance metrics on the validation data as well as several diagnostic plots, such as actual versus predicted scatter plots and standardized residual plots.
-The model quality report shows that the model achieves a root mean squared error (RMSE) of 0.2073%, a mean absolute error (MAE) of 0.1743% and a 60% R-squared on the validation data.
+The report shows that the model achieves a root mean squared error (RMSE) of 0.2073%, a mean absolute error (MAE) of 0.1743% and a 60% R-squared on the validation data.

 .. raw:: html